-Labouré College is a small, independent, private college with a Catholic-based mission to provide exceptional healthcare education to a diverse group of students.
+Labouré College is a small, independent, private college with a mission to provide exceptional healthcare education to a diverse group of students.

 At Labouré College, we specialize in nursing and healthcare education.
-We have a proud tradition of educating nurses and healthcare professionals in Massachusetts for 125 years!
+We have a proud tradition of educating nurses and healthcare professionals in Massachusetts for over 125 years!

 Some of our programs are offered online, some are on-campus, and some are a combination of both.
 Some of our programs are designed for healthcare professionals and some are open to career changes or high school students looking to take their first step into healthcare.
 Whatever your needs, there is a program that is right for you.